Greetings, Friendlies! Welcome to Dharma PhD

 Dharma PhD Mindmap - Practice

-I have a daily practice which, in 2022, is mostly focused on Metta and Jhānas (á la Leigh Brasington and Bhante Vimalaramsi).
-I am presently enrolled in Bodhi College‘s Committed Practitioners Program which has me traveling to Europe for Study Retreats until August ’23.
+My primary practice is focused on Metta and Jhānas (á la Leigh Brasington and Bhante Vimalaramsi).
+I recently finished Bodhi College‘s Committed Practitioners Program which had me traveling to Europe for Study Retreats for two years.

 Scholarship